Polytoria/Docs/docs/classes/BaseScript/index.md

-# BaseScriptInstance
+# BaseScript
-BaseScriptInstances are the base classes of all scripts (Scripts, LocalScripts).
+BaseScripts are the base classes of all scripts (Scripts, LocalScripts).
 They can be parented to any instance.

 You can get the currently executing script in a script using the `script` keyword.